solher/golang-builder/README.md

 # golang-builder
-A Golang image Dockerfile with preinstalled Git, Dep and Forklift
+A Golang image Dockerfile with preinstalled tools